 You also have the option of the Self-Invested Pension Plan (SIPP), which allows you to control how your pension is invested – you can choose to invest in stocks, shares, bonds, and several forms of funds like policies and trusts.
 If you, however, don’t want to manage your investments, you also have the choice of appointing a money guy to help you make the right investment decisions for you.

 In most cases, personal pension providers are insurance companies, through intermediaries like banks.

 How Do Private Pensions Work?

-Well, the best private pension plan allows you to grow your pension pot and to set it up should be relatively straightforward.
+Well, the best private pension plan allows you to grow your pension pot, and setting it up should be relatively straightforward.
 What makes private pensions worthwhile is that they also allow you to make several investments – you can have more than one.

 It gets better: